-Dostoevsky’s novella has several themes worthy of thinking about.
-Namely gambling, national identity, class and love.
-Dostoevsky is worth reading for his style alone as it is lyrical, sinuous and elegant.
+Dostoevsky’s novella has several worthy themes – gambling, identity, class and love.
+Of course, Dostoevsky is worth reading solely for his lyrical, sinuous and elegant prose.

-The Dickensian name of the town where the casino was based, Roulletenberg, typified his lyrical wit.
-Fortunes were won and lost here.
-Dostoevsky observed the irrationality of gambling perfectly, “they sit with papers before them scrawled over in pencil, note the strokes, reckon, deduce the chances, calculate, finally stake and – lose exactly as we simple mortals who play without calculations”.
-The casino does not rely on luck like the players must.
-Sure, plenty of players know that the house always wins but get involved nonetheless.
-Polina, for example, had the “strange and mad idea” that she would come out on top despite possessing nothing more than a “belief” about how would actually do it.
+The Dickensian name of the town where the casino was based, Roulletenberg, typifies his wit.
+Fortunes are won and lost here as Dostoevsky observes the irrationality of gambling: “they sit with papers before them scrawled over in pencil, note the strokes, reckon, deduce the chances, calculate, finally stake and – lose exactly as we simple mortals who play without calculations”.
+The casino does not rely on luck in order to win.
+Plenty of players know that the house always wins but still choose to get involved.
+Polina, for example, has the “strange and mad idea” that she would come out on top despite possessing nothing more than a “belief” about how actually to do it.
 The fallacy of betting is that players like Polina hold the absurd belief that they “must” win.
-The reality, as we learn in “The Gambler”, is that everyone loses in the long term.
+The reality, as we learn in “The Gambler”, is that everyone loses.

 Daniel Kahneman, author of the excellent “Thinking Fast and Slow” comes to mind when analysing the mental state that the gambler undergoes.
-He described how our brains operate in two distinct ways.
+He describes how our brains operate in two distinct ways.
 We use System One to make instant decisions – what we have for breakfast etc. and we use System Two for more complex tasks.
-Or at least we are supposed to but many of us do not utilise our brains in the right way.
+Or at least that is how it should work but many of us do not utilise our brains in the right way.
 Clearly, if a gambler were being logical about every bet that they placed, they would not take the reckless decisions that they frequently do.
 System One takes over in a form of temporary insanity.
-Think of Alexei as he was “afraid of nothing” as he set out betting in the casino.
+Think of Alexei as he is “afraid of nothing” at the casino.
 He says that he can scarcely “remember” anything from the whole night after he cleans up at the tables.
-The layers know that they will always win when their customers enter this trance like state.
+The layers know that they will always win when their customers enter this trance-like state.
 Once their customers lose control of their senses, they cannot walk away.
 Visit any casino or bookmakers and you will see System One in action.

 At least granny gets out.
-She has her fit of insanity but does manage to leave Roulletenburg.
-In a sense, Alexei never does.
+She has her fit of insanity but manages to leave Roulletenburg.
+Alexei never does.
 The next bet is always on his mind.
 He becomes completely destitute by the end of the story and admits he is “worse than a beggar”.

 The Gambler is a superbly written tale of sailing too close to the edge of madness.
 It is a short and enlightening read.
-It is not Dostoevsky’s best work but it is a revealing story about gambling.
+Not Dostoevsky’s best work but a revealing story about gambling nonetheless.
 A topic about which not that much fine literature has been produced.